If one or more of your links stop redirecting, please reference this list for quick answers to common issues.

-Contact Information has not been Verified
+Contact information has not been verified

 When acquiring a domain, ICANN (The Internet Corporation for Assigned Names and Numbers) requires that users verify the provided contact information.
 Click here for more information about ICANN.

 After acquiring a domain name through BL.INK, users will receive an email to the account owner’s email address set in the account preferences to confirm the email address.
-If the data is not verified within 15 calendar days, ICANN mandates that the website be suspended pending the verification.
+If the contact information is not verified within 15 calendar days, ICANN mandates that the website be suspended pending the verification.
 This will cause the links to show a 404 Not Found page, and the root domain will show the following page:

 For information on verifying the contact information and restoring the links, please check out our article on domain contact information.